 - 1. Figure 3.12.1.3 provides examples of typical types of wall construction.
-The Total R-Value required is achieved by adding the R-Value of the basic wall and the R-Value of any additional insulation incorporated.
-The Total R-Value of the basic typical wall construction has been arrived at by adding together the R-Values for outdoor air film, wall cladding or veneer, wall cavity or airspace, internal lining and internal air film.
+The additional R-Value required can be calculated by subtracting the inherent Total R-Value of the typical wall construction in Figure 3.12.1.3 from the required Total R-Value.
+The inherent Total R-Value of the typical wall construction has been arrived at by adding together the R-Values for outdoor air film, wall cladding or veneer, wall cavity or airspace, internal lining and internal air film.
 Where a cavity or airspace is filled the Total R-Value should be reduced by 0.17 to take account of the loss of the cavity or airspace. - 2.
 Reflective insulation with one reflective surface having an emittance and direction as indicated, is considered to achieve the following R-Values when used in conjunction with the Total R-Value of a wall construction, as described in Figure 3.12.1.3.
-The actual R-Value added by reflective insulation should be determined for each product in accordance with the standard prescribed in 3.12.1.1(a), which takes into consideration factors such as the number of adjacent air spaces, dimensions of the adjacent airspace, whether the airspace is ventilated and the presence of an anti-glare coating.
+The actual R-Value added by reflective insulation should be determined for each product in accordance with the standard prescribed in 3.12.1.1(a), which takes into consideration factors such as the number of adjacent airspaces, dimensions of the adjacent airspace, whether the airspace is ventilated and the presence of an anti-glare coating.